Tips On Cleaning You Vape Tanks and Coils

 Now besides the various germs and nasty residuals that might build up in the mouthpiece as you go about your daily business of eating, talking and, from time to time, even letting someone else have a hit of your vape, particles are being sucked into that airflow, where they basically sit, either in the space under your tank next to the airflow slots or in your coil.

-Beyond that, e-liquids sometimes contain sweeteners and other components which, while not harmful to your health, will build up on the glass and inner walls of the device, dampening or changing your flavours or making your vape taste burnt and generally naff.
+Beyond that, even your favourite vape juice can sometimes contain sweeteners and other components which, while not harmful to your health, will build up on the glass and inner walls of the device, dampening or changing your flavours or making your vape taste burnt and generally naff.

 If you’ve used a heady flavour like menthol, tobacco or chocolate, those flavours are likely to linger until you clean the inside of your vape and your coils, ruining your experience of subtler flavours like fruit.